 Method 3: Check the Volume Distribution

-1. Right Click on the Sound Icon in the bottom right corner of your windows taskbar.
-It is beside the location where your system date and time are mentioned.
+- At First, Right Click on the Sound Icon in the bottom right corner of your Windows taskbar.
+It is beside the location where your system date and time has mentioned.

-3. A Volume Mixer window will be opened titled as Speakers/Headphones followed by the name of your sound card that has been embedded inside your motherboard.
+3. Then a Volume Mixer window will open titled as Speakers/Headphones followed by the name of your sound card that has been embedded inside your motherboard.

-5. There will be broadly two categories: Devices and Applications.
+5. Then there will be broadly two categories: Devices and Applications.

-6. First, under Device, check if Speakers/Headphones is being selected among the list of options that are available like Independent (RTC) headphones.
+6. At First, under Device, check if Speakers/Headphones has selected among the list of options that are available like Independent (ARTC) headphones.

-7. If it’s okay, then check if the appropriate percentage of volume is being accorded to the System Sounds as well as the Speaker sounds.
+7. If it’s okay, then check if the appropriate percentage of volume has according to the System Sounds as well as the Speaker sounds.
 It might be the case that they are mute and that may be the reason for your Laptop Sound Not Working problem.